-There are many versions of OpenBiblio, with new users typically opting for the most recent version.
-The system is under active development, which means users can expect updates on a regular basis.
-This goes a long way in ensuring that it is able to keep up with technology, as well as the ever-changing demands of the library system.
-Technology has changed libraries in many ways since 2002, but OpenBiblio has been able to make the necessary changes to remain relevant.
+There have been many versions of OpenBiblio since 2002, with new users typically opting for the most recent version.
+The software package is under active development, which means users can expect updates on a regular basis.
+This goes a long way in ensuring that it is able to keep up with technology and the ever-changing demands of the library system.

 Is OpenBiblio recommended by any organizations?

-There are thousands of libraries that rely on OpenBiblio.
-Furthermore, the National Autonomous University of Mexico recommends the use of OpenBiblio in libraries throughout the country.
-One of the reasons for this is its support of many languages, including Nahuatl.
-The National Library of America also recommends OpenBiblio for rural and small libraries.
-These recommendations have helped the software grow its reach.
+Many organizations recommend the use of OpenBiblio.
+For example, the National Autonomous University of Mexico recommends the use of OpenBiblio in libraries throughout the country because of its support of many languages including Nahuatl.
+Furthermore, the National Library of America recommends OpenBiblio for rural and small libraries.
+As a result of these recommendations, the software has grown in its reach.

 Is OpenBiblio used in areas outside of North America?

-While most popular in the United States and Mexico, OpenBiblio is used by libraries in all parts of the world.
-This includes countries such as Chile, Venezuela, Cuba, and Colombia.
+While most popular in the United States and Mexico, OpenBiblio is used by libraries throughout the world including countries such as Chile, Venezuela, Cuba, and Colombia.